w3c/web-of-things-framework/readme.md

   git clone --mirror $REMOTE_URL cd webofthings

-Install the node web socket module:
+Install the dependencies (the node web socket module):

-  npm ws
+  npm install

 To start the server use the following command from a terminal shell: